mauget/styled-modal/README.md

-# A React Modal Using Styled Components
+# A React ConfirmationModalImpl Using Styled Components
 This is a simple demo of a confirmation box implemented in styled-components.
 ---------